ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 > **NOTE:** Correctly fanning out Welcome messages relies on the hub and target providers storing the `KeyPackageRef` of claimed KeyPackages.

+A client which receives a `success` to either an `UpdateRoomResponse` or a `SubmitMessageResponse` can view this a commitment from the hub provider that the message will eventually be distributed to the group.
+The hub is not expected to forward the client's own message to the client or its provider.
+However, the client and its provider need to be prepared to receive the client's (effectively duplicate) message.
+This situation can occur during failover in high availability recovery scenarios.

-To be clear, clients that are being removed SHOULD receive the corresponding Commit message, so they can recognize that they have been removed and clean up their internal state.
+Clients that are being removed SHOULD receive the corresponding Commit message, so they can recognize that they have been removed and clean up their internal state.
+A removed client might not receive a commit if it was removed as a malicious or abusive client, or if it obviously deleted.

 The response to a FanoutMessage contains no body.
 The HTTP response code indicates if the messages in the request were accepted (201 response code), or